FazilH/Personal-Projects/README.md

 My name is Fazil Hussain and welcome to my Project Portfolio!
 A little bit about me.
-I have been working with Cognizant Technology Solutions for the past 4 years as a Sr. Process Executive, where My role is to curate the Sitelink extensions that appear in ads at the top and bottom of Google search results.
+I have been working with Cognizant Technology Solutions for the past 4 years as a Sr. Process Executive, where my role is to curate the Sitelink extensions that appear in ads at the top and bottom of Google search results.
 My current job profile is non-technical which led me to upscale my skill and become more industry relevant, for which I enrolled in a PG Program in Data Science.
 I